Larimer County |

 Sites in a recreational vehicle park have the following recreational vehicle minimum setback requirements:

-Description Setback From the perimeter of the recreational vehicle park 75 feet From existing single-family residences or tourist accommodations, unless the same are accessory uses within the recreational vehicle park 250 feet From the boundary of a public right-of-way 200 feet.
-G.
+From existing single-family residences or tourist accommodations, unless the same are accessory uses within the recreational vehicle park 250 feet

 Recreational vehicles cannot be parked or attached to the ground or any other parked vehicle within any public right-of-way or within 100 feet of the boundary of any public right-of-way for overnight accommodations.